EugeneLoy/play2-openshift-quickstart/README.md

 Play Framework 2 application on OpenShift Express
 =================================================

-**WARNING: this quickstrt is in the middle of updating and not yet ready to be used.
-The plan is to complete it in at the beginning of December 2014.**

 This git repository will help you get up and running quickly with a Play Framework 2 application on OpenShift Express taking advantage of the do-it-yourself cartridge.